quangladn/doS/document.md

-# dev
+# dead
 If you want to help me with the code, here is the document for you
 ## environment for dev
-- install c++
+- install c++ 9+

-- if you use linux or osx then use make to build, if you use window then use bash by git to use make
+## build

-- if you build for win pls build in /build/Windows, if build in osx or linux build in /build
+You need to build in "build/folder under os" and i will do the rest

 ## lexer
 ### note